xwmx/notes-app-cli/README.md

   preserved when the note is retrieved or set via AppleScript, so any formatting in this line will likely be lost or inconsistent with what's displayed in Notes.app.

+Examples:
+  # Open note number 1 in the editor.
+  notes-app edit 1

+  # Open note named "Todos" in the editor.
+  notes-app edit Todos
 ```

 #### `export`